 We have also exclusively licensed INOpulse, for certain indications and settings, and subject to certain retained rights of the licensor, from Ikaria.
-See "Certain Relationships and Related Person Transactions-Relationship with Ikaria" for a summary of our exclusive cross-license, technology transfer and regulatory matters agreement with Ikaria.

 We may enter into additional license agreements as part of the development of our business in the future.
 Such licensors, if any, may be responsible for prosecution of certain patent applications and maintenance of certain patents.
 Such licensors may not successfully prosecute such patent applications or maintain such patents, which we have licensed and on which our business depends.
 Our licensors may fail to pursue litigation against third-party infringers, may fail to prove infringement, or may fail to defend against counterclaims of patent invalidity or unenforceability.
 If these in-licenses are terminated, or if the underlying patents fail to provide the intended market exclusivity, competitors would have the freedom to seek regulatory approval of, and to market, products identical to ours.
 This could have a material adverse effect on our competitive business position and our business prospects.